garaio/remcloud-message-bus-api/invoicing_context.md

 &nbsp;&nbsp;&nbsp;&nbsp;amount | decimal | Quantity - optional / required depending on the accountNumber, eg. litres of oil &nbsp;&nbsp;&nbsp;&nbsp;transitoryDeferralDate | string | optional ISO 8601 encoded date, eg '2020-10-21', optional (transitorisches Abgrenzungsdatum)
 &nbsp;&nbsp;&nbsp;&nbsp;maintenanceLogText | string | optional uses bookingText if empty
+&nbsp;&nbsp;&nbsp;&nbsp;developmentCode | string | optional development code retrieved from a GraphQL query (codeTable developments); if you apply a development code, a development accounting plan code is required as well
+&nbsp;&nbsp;&nbsp;&nbsp;developmentAccountingPlanCode | string | optional development accounting plan code retrieved from a GraphQL query (codeTable developmentAccountingPlans); if you apply a development accounting plan code, a development code is required as well

 #### Example of a complete invoice with IBAN